-Ever since Kim was seen entering a spa with her best friend Jonathan Cheban to get the procedure worthy of a snap, the world of influencers and everyday beauty lovers converged, making way for this crazy facial to be the topic of conversation and consideration in real life.
-So I made an appointment to sit down with Dr. Marina Peredo at Skinfluence in New York City to get 4-1-1 on all things bloody and beautiful.
+Ever since Kim Kardashian was seen entering a spa with her best friend Jonathan Cheban to get the procedure worthy of a snap, the world of influencers and everyday beauty lovers have been abuzz with questions about the mysterious vampire facial.
+So I made an appointment to sit down with Dr. Marina Peredo at Skinfluence in New York City to get the 4-1-1 on all things bloody and beautiful.
 Peredo explained that a vampire facial treatment, also known as a blood facial or PRP facial, involves drawing blood from a patient's arm and using a centrifuge to separate platelets and plasma from red blood cells.

 From there, Dermapen, microneedles, infuses platelet-rich plasma (PRP) into the skin that stimulates collagen and elastin fibers to promote cell renewal and achieve a brighter complexion through a series of thousands of small punctures.
 Before jumping on the chair for my vampire facial, I wanted to know more about compatibility, cost and care.
 Peredo, I learned that since it is impossible to be allergic to one's own blood, unlike many popular cosmetic treatments, vampire facial treatment is suitable for almost all women, regardless of age or skin type.
 When I arrived at Skinfluence, I was greeted by Dr.